CoffeaTeam/docker-coffea-base/README.md

-# docker-coffea-base
+# Docker images for Coffea.

- Docker image for Coffea
+1. Base image to use for Coffea Columnar Object Framework For Effective Analysis